Rebecca Hall Biography: In Her Own Words – Video Exclusive, News, Photos, Age

 Rebecca Hall: Theater Work

-Hall’s first began actin on the stage in 2002 when she starred in her father’s production of Mrs. Warren’s Profession in London.
+Hall first began acting on the stage in 2002 when she starred in her father’s production of Mrs. Warren’s Profession in London.

 Hall then acted in two more of her father’s plays in 2003: As You Like It and The Fight for Barbara.